Outerbridgeio/Outerbridge/README.md

     cd Outerbridge
     ```

-3. Install all dependencies of all modules and link them together:
+3. Install `lerna`, `husky` and `rimraf` :

     ```bash
+    yarn setup
+    ```

+4. Install all dependencies of all modules and link them together:

+    ```bash
     yarn bootstrap
     ```

-4. Build all the code:
+5. Build all the code:

     ```bash
     yarn build
     ```

-5. Start the app:
+6. Start the app:

     ```bash
     yarn start
     ```

-    You can now access the app on http://localhost:3000
+    You can now access the app on [http://localhost:3000](http://localhost:3000)

-6. For development build:
+7. For development build:

     ```bash
     yarn dev
     ```

-    Any code changes will reload the app automatically on http://localhost:8080
+    Any code changes will reload the app automatically on [http://localhost:8080](http://localhost:8080)

 ## Documentation

-Official Outerbridge docs can be found under: https://docs.outerbridge.io
+Official Outerbridge docs can be found under: [https://docs.outerbridge.io](https://docs.outerbridge.io)

 ## Support